wp-plugins/robo-gallery/readme.txt

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
 When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.

-= Is it possible create gallery in Wordpress post with Gallery? =

-Yes, you can insert gallery into post with shortcode tag

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= Is it possible create gallery in Wordpress post with Gallery? =

+Yes, you can insert gallery into post with shortcode tag

 = How to insert gallery into Wordpress page or post? =

 When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
 Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

+= How I can create custom (grid) layout of the thumbnails? =

+In our gallery we implemented layout based on columns amount.
+So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
+As result you can customize layout of the gallery grid

 = How to define size of the gallery images thumbnails? =